danielaparker/jsoncons/doc/ref/json_type_traits.md

 JSONCONS_POLYMORPHIC_TRAITS(base_class_name,derived_class_name0,derived_class_name1,...) // (27)
 ```

-(1)-(4) generate the code to specialize `json_type_traits` for a class from member data and
+(1)-(4) generate the code to specialize `json_type_traits` for a class from member data.
-serialize to the stringified member names.
+The serialized names are the stringified member names.
 When decoding to a C++ data structure,
 (1) and (3) require that the first `num_mandatory` member names be present in the JSON,
 the rest can have default values.
 (2) and (4)